Overview

 Applicants educated in Canada

-All applicants must demonstrate English language proficiency and complete the following courses or equivalents with an overall average of at least 60%:
+All applicants must demonstrate English language proficiency and have passed the following course requirements or equivalents, with an overall average of at least 60%:

 • Math 30-1 or Math 30-2, and